-- a) Preserve or enhance the character of the area; - b) Will not introduce a form of development which is at odds with the existing settlement character or pattern; - c) Preserve the amenities of neighbouring properties; and - d) Provide satisfactory arrangements for access and parking.
+- a) Preserve or enhance the character of its surroundings; - b) Will not introduce a form of development which is at odds with the existing settlement character or pattern; - c) Preserve the amenities of neighbouring properties; and - d) Provide safe arrangements for access and will not result in additional on-road parking.

-4.18 Development within the garden of existing houses can sometimes lead to unsympathetic development with regard to the adverse impact on neighbouring properties, the character of the area and can lead to poor means of access.
+4.19 Development within the garden of existing houses can sometimes lead to unsympathetic development with regard to the adverse impact on neighbouring properties, the character of the area and can lead to poor means of access.
 Unsympathetic developments of this nature will be resisted unless an adequate land area is available and it is demonstrated to be accessible and sustainable, without causing detrimental harm to the amenity of neighbouring dwellings or to the character of the area.